jvo203/SubaruWebQL/README.md

 An update

 Recently the author has been trying out Rust to see what is all the fuss with it.
 See the project below.
 The first impression of Rust is that it seems to be too strict.
-A *careful* programmer can write "safe" and crash-proof C/C++ code without loosing time having to battle the Rust compiler.
+A *careful* programmer can write "safe" and crash-proof C/C++ code without losing time having to battle the Rust compiler.

 https://github.com/jvo203/subaru_web_ql